-The ECL supports breastfeeding and welcomes mothers to breastfeed during program time as they wish.
-The infant room includes a curtained room and rocking chair that mothers may use at any time.
+The ECLS supports breastfeeding and welcomes mothers to breastfeed during program time as they wish.
+The infant room includes comfortable, adult-seating that mothers may use at any time.
 Parents may bring bottles of breast milk or formula in ready-to-feed sanitary containers labeled with the child's name and date for caregivers to feed to infants according to written parent instructions.
 Staff members will gently mix, rather than shake, bottles of breast milk to preserve the milk's essential components.
 All bottles will be stored in the infant room refrigerator and any remaining milk will be discarded after one hour.